 HTTP API Asynchronous Model Invocation

-Most of the procedures in this documentation makes use of synchronous HTTP requests in which the request is blocked until absolute conclusion of the processing.
+Most of the procedures in this documentation makes use of synchronous HTTP requests in which the request is blocked for the client unitil absolute conclusion of the processing, notwithstanding a significant amount of asynchronous processing taking place in the processing to ensure reasonable response time by eliminating blocking waits on IO.

 As the HTTP requests are handled by the Kestrel web server embedded into Jube, this translates to a request being made of a Thread from the .Net managed Thread Pool.